South Foreland Lighthouses: 17th and 18th century

 The first pair of lighthouses at South Foreland was built in 1635 by Sir John Meldrum.
 (He also built the first North Foreland Lighthouse, 15 miles to the north, the following year.)
 The light at this time was provided by an open fire burning in a brazier on the roof.
 Responsibility for the lighthouses (and rights to the associated light dues) were passed to a Robert Osboldston in 1643, and then in 1715 to Greenwich Hospital.

 In 1730 one William Knott began a period of service as lighthouse keeper at the Lower Lighthouse.
 Over the next 175 years five generations of the Knott family would serve as lighthouse keepers at South Foreland, making them 'probably the longest dynasty of keepers anywhere in the world'.

 In 1793 the Upper Lighthouse was rebuilt with an oil lamp and parabolic reflectors in place of the brazier; the Lower Lighthouse was similarly rebuilt two years later (as a two-storey building, whereas the Upper Lighthouse was three storeys).
 John Yenn was the architect.

 19th century

 In 1832 the Corporation of Trinity House purchased the lease for the South Foreland lights from Greenwich Hospital.
-Ten years later the Upper Lighthouse was heightened and refurbished with a multi-wick oil lamp and a first-order fixed dioptric optic, manufactured by Henry-Lepaute of Paris.
-Then, the Lower Lighthouse was entirely rebuilt, in 1846, and provided with a fixed array of fifteen Argand lamps and reflectors.
+In 1841-2 the Upper Lighthouse was partially rebuilt, and had its height increased in the process.
+The following year, it was fitted with a multi-wick oil lamp and a first-order fixed dioptric optic, manufactured by Henry-Lepaute of Paris.

+Afterwards, the Lower Lighthouse was entirely rebuilt (in 1846) and provided with a fixed array of fifteen Argand lamps and reflectors.
 The architect and engineer for both these projects was James Walker.
 At the same time new accommodation for the keepers was built alongside each tower.